Re50N4NC3/perlinNoise2D/README.md

 # perlinNoise2D
 Perlin noise showcase

 Basic showcase of Perlin noise implementation, it allows to change the seed, octaves, and height of the output.
 However, it's only approximation, but a heuristic one.
+In this example it's used to generate natural looking terrain in discrete manner, infinite scroll is achieved thanks to the chunks generated on the go.

 ![Alt Text](https://media.giphy.com/media/fvlIxu1EHoIN9kaQ93/giphy.gif)